• Skip to primary navigation

 For 'double' cream (thick)

-• Add the cashews to a powerful blender along with approx. 150-180 ml water, depending on how thick you want the cream to be.
-I'd suggest starting with slightly less than 150 ml just to get an idea, then increasing the water 15 ml (one tablespoon) at a time until you have it the way you want.
+• Add the cashews to a powerful blender along with approx. ⅔ cup (150 ml) water.
+You can start with slightly less water than this just to get an idea, then increase it one tablespoon (15 ml) at a time until you have it the way you want.

 • Blend until very smooth, which may take a minute or two.
 Stop to scrape down the sides and add extra water if necessary.